GENCARDIO/build_gene_transcript_db/README.md

 ### 1. Get CrossMap

-CrossMap is leveraged to perform coordinate conversions between genome versions.
+CrossMap handles coordinate conversions between genome versions.
 To install it:

 `pip3 install CrossMap`

-You can check that CrossMap is installed properly by prompting on the terminal: `python3 CrossMap.py`
+You can check that CrossMap is installed properly by prompting on the terminal: `CrossMap.py`

 ### 2. Install python3 dependencies
 `pip3 install -r requeriments.txt`